syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ### GetConnectorSegments

-You can customize the connector segments based on source and target nodes and it can be used only when the layout type is organizationalchart. please refer to [GetConnectorSegments](/api/js/ejDiagram#members:layout-getconnectorsegments "GetConnectorSegments") to know more about it.
+You can customize the connector segments based on source and target nodes by overriding the method, diagram.model.layout.getConnectorSegments and it can be used only when the layout type set as `organizationalchart`. please refer to [getConnectorSegments](/api/js/ejDiagram#members:layout-getconnectorsegments "getConnectorSegments") to know more details about its argument and usage.

 ### Assistant